diogin/gorox/README.md

 Configuration examples
 ----------------------

+Gorox uses "conf/gorox.conf" as default config file.
+This means gorox is started like this by default:

+    shell> ./gorox -config conf/gorox.conf

 We provide some example configs for Gorox to use, see them under conf/examples.
 For example, if you would like to use Gorox as an HTTP reverse proxy, there is a demo config in conf/examples/http_proxy.conf, you can modify it and start Gorox